U.S. court temporarily allows Trump admin to resume returning asylum-seekers to Mexico

 In response to the judge's decision Friday evening, Judy Rabinovitz, who argued the case for the ACLU, said, "this is just an interim step while the court considers the government's stay request."

+"The plaintiffs and others like them are very vulnerable to harm in Mexico and should be able to pursue their asylum claims in the United States," she added.

+The Department of Justice did not immediately respond to a request for comment on the decision.

-The ACLU and other organizations seeking to stop the policy of returning migrants to Mexico said in a brief on Friday that the government's request should be denied and that there was not "sufficient urgency" to warrant an administrative stay.
+The organizations seeking to stop the policy of returning migrants to Mexico said in a brief earlier Friday that the government's request should be denied and that there was not "sufficient urgency" to warrant an administrative stay.

 "The government should not be allowed to manufacture the need for an emergency administrative stay by failing to timely file a stay request," the brief said.